tinne26/kage-desk/docs/tutorials/intro/01_cpu_vs_gpu.md

 ![](https://github.com/tinne26/kage-desk/blob/main/img/intro_cpu_gradient.png?raw=true)

 We will start with the CPU version.
 It's quite simple, as we only need to fill 300 rows with a progressively changing color for each row.
-Since the gradient is so simple, we can start with 100% green and 0% blue, and end at 0% green and 100% blue.
+Since the gradient is so simple, we can start with 100% green and 0% blue, and end at 0% green and 100% blue[^1].
 It could look like this:
 ```Golang
 func Gradient() *image.RGBA {
 	// create the target image